 “Where are you going?” asked my neighbor when she saw me and the children dressed for an outing.

-Good God, had she been lying in wait for me?
+Good God, had she been laying in wait for me?
 How the hell did she even know that I was going out?
 Sigh.
 Only after gleaning all facts from me was she remotely satisfied.
 But she continued standing there, waiting to see who would come to pick us up.
 I am sure she watched us piling into the car and made sure that the man’s family was indeed with him, surreptitiously from behind her curtained window.

 This and a few more such incidents later, in our home, she became someone who we mercilessly joked about.
 The Lord & Master called her the best ‘security service’ I could ever have.
 I simply resigned myself to her inquisitive nature and continued answering her with a smile, though privately I blew fumes at her nosy nature.